We are a family study abroad program in Seville, offering programs since 1984.

 Prerequisite: junior standing.

-ESS 460 Sports Nutrition and the Mediterranean Diet (3 credits) - Only session II
+ESS 460 Sports Nutrition and the Mediterranean Diet (3 credits) - Only session II NEW COURSE FOR SUMMER 2026!

 Study the components of the Mediterranean diet and how this diet is able to reduce the risk of chronic diseases (obesity, diabetes, cardiovascular disease, and cancer).
 Study of the role of nutrition and the Mediterranean diet in physical performance and health.
 Specific regimens applicable to athletes/personal fitness programs, ranging from the training diet to fluid, electrolyte and glycogen replacement.